jonathancopperstone/peculiar-ui/README.md

 ##Why This Library?

-I'll be writing a blog post about this in the coming days, but the tl;dr version is I wanted a tool to quickly and easily document a user interface.
+I'll be writing a blog post about this in the coming days, but the tl;dr version is I wanted a tool to quickly and easily document a user interface neatly, and not worry about the documentation site styles and the user interface styles interfering with each other.

+Documentation for internal use is usually a low priority, and involves quite a lot of work.
+So this tool can greatly speed up the process, as well as being maintainable.

 ##Using the Library